-In August 2022, the Company entered into a Common Stock Exchange and Repurchase Agreement (the "Agreement") with entities affiliated with David P. Yeager, then the Company's Chairman of the Board of Directors and Chief Executive Officer (collectively, the "DPY Entities") and entities affiliated with Mark A. Yeager, the brother of David P. Yeager (collectively, the "MAY Entities").
+In August 2022, we entered into a Common Stock Exchange and Repurchase Agreement (the "Agreement") with entities affiliated with David P. Yeager, then our Chairman of the Board of Directors and Chief Executive Officer (collectively, the "DPY Entities") and entities affiliated with Mark A. Yeager, the brother of David P. Yeager (collectively, the "MAY Entities").

 Pursuant to the Agreement, the MAY Entities transferred 243,755 shares of Class B Common Stock, \$0.01 par value per share, to the DPY Entities in exchange for 685,456 shares of Class A Common Stock, \$0.01 par value per share (the "Class A Exchange Shares"; such transfer in exchange for the Class A Exchange Shares is referred to herein as the "Exchange").
-Immediately after the consummation of the Exchange, the MAY Entities sold to the Company (i) all of the Class A Exchange Shares and (ii) 87,393 shares of Class B

-Common Stock (the "Remaining Class B Shares"), representing all of the remaining shares of Class B Common Stock owned by the MAY Entities, for an aggregate purchase price of \$34.8 million (the "Repurchase" and, together with the "Exchange," the "Transaction").
+Immediately after the consummation of the Exchange, the MAY Entities sold to us (i) all of the Class A Exchange Shares and (ii) 87,393 shares of Class B Common Stock (the "Remaining Class B Shares"), representing all of the remaining shares of Class B Common Stock owned by the MAY Entities, for an aggregate purchase price of \$34.8 million (the "Repurchase" and, together with the "Exchange," the "Transaction").
 The purchase price for the Repurchase was based on a price per share equal to the closing price of Class A Common Stock on the Nasdaq Global Market on the date of the Agreement.
-In accordance with the Company's certificate of incorporation the Remaining Class B Shares acquired by the Company were cancelled and converted into Class A Common Stock upon acquisition and are not available for reissuance.
+In accordance with our Certificate of Incorporation, the Remaining Class B Shares acquired by us were cancelled and converted into Class A Common Stock upon acquisition and are not available for reissuance.

-The Transaction was approved by the Company's Audit Committee of the Board pursuant to the Company's Related Person Transaction Policy approval procedures.
+The Transaction was approved by our Audit Committee of the Board pursuant to our Related Person Transaction Policy approval procedures.